zkhan93/zkhan93.github.io/content/posts/system/conky-setup/index.md

   }
 ]
 ```
+*content of gist file have the following structure*

 configs and scripts used are [zkhan93/conky/quotes](https://github.com/zkhan93/conky/tree/master/quotes)

 #### 3. parcel tracking
-I want to stay updated on the location of my parcels, so invested some time to make this so the latest update on parcel is directly on my screen.
+I want to stay updated on the location of my parcels, so invested some time to set this up so that the latest update on parcel is displayed on my screen.
-this conky config reads a special file, each line of this file contains tracking information, a bash script then make query to [tracktry](https://www.tracktry.com/) who provides free API query credits per month for people like me, the result of the query is then parsed to show the latest information.

-source text file
+It is a combination of a couple of shell and lua scripts,

+ - `bin/count.sh` - counts the number of items to track
+ - `bin/parcel_track.sh` - Given the tracking number and courier service name it uses [tracktry](https://www.tracktry.com/) to get latest updates.
+ - `bin/get_updates.sh` - Uses `count.sh` to loop through each items and call `parcel_track.sh` for each item
+ - `draw_status.lua` - Uses `count.sh` and `get_updates.sh` to get the status and draw the status on screen
+ - `.conkyrc` - calls the `draw_status.lua`

+[Tracktry](https://www.tracktry.com/) provides free API query credits per month for hobbyist

 ```text
 Raspberry Pi 4,bluedart,8931267875
 Aeroplane,bluedart,893114466875
 ```
+*text file contains tracking information*

 configs and scripts used are [zkhan93/conky/parcel](https://github.com/zkhan93/conky/tree/master/parcel)